-State of California university system.
+On an annual basis, Sea Grant conducts an open solicitation to graduate students throughout the State of California university system.
 The solicitation process requires graduate students to submit an application to California Sea Grant, which screens them for appropriate academic background, employment history, community and extracurricular activities, interest in the fellowship, and for personal characteristics such as initiative, adaptability, and strong communication and analytical skills.
 Placement with host agencies is based on in-person interviews and ranking of preferences by both the selected finalists and hosts after a mandatory matching workshop.
-For 2019, Sea Grant selected 24 finalists to be awarded fellowships, who will be placed in over a dozen host agencies.
+For 2020, Sea Grant selected 28 finalists to be awarded fellowships, who will be placed in over a dozen host agencies.
 Host agencies are expected to contribute 70% of the costs to support the first fellow, and any additional fellows to be supported at 100% through an agreement with the Regents (Attachment A).

-In 2019, pending Board approval, the Port will be hosting two new California Sea Grant Fellows.
-Additionally, one current Sea Grant Fellow will extend their term by nine and one half months.
-The fellows will be working within Aquaculture & Blue Technology, Environmental Conservation, and Planning Departments within the Planning and Green Port Department.
+In 2020, pending Board approval, the Port will be hosting two new California Sea Grant Fellows.
+Additionally, two current Sea Grant Fellows will extend their term by nine and one half months, and four and one half months, respectively.
+The fellows will be working within Aquaculture & Blue Technology, Environmental Conservation, and Planning departments within the Planning, Environment, and Government Relations Division.
 Projects the fellows will support include:

-- Aquaculture & Blue Technology, including the Blue Economy Incubator - Environmental Conservation, Natural Resources and Coastal Resiliency, including Mitigation Banking - Regional Ocean Planning efforts - Planning and Pre-development for a variety of land and ocean-based projects proposing aquaculture and blue technology opportunities
+- Aquaculture & Blue Technology, including the Blue Economy Incubator - Environmental Conservation, Natural Resources and Coastal Resiliency, including Mitigation Banking - Coastal Policy and Planning research, project review, and stakeholder and community outreach